BrancoLab/vgatPAG/README.md

 # vgatPAG

+## Setup for Caiman
-currently working of the dev branch of caiman, install with these steps:
+Currently working of the dev branch of caiman, install with these steps:

 Clone repository and switch to dev branch